 Having a cake of the correct shape is fundamental to any good cake design.
 If, like some, you shy away from carving cakes you are limiting yourself to just basic shapes.
 Yet with a little bit of courage and armed with a sharp knife, it is perfectly possible to sculpt a shape from a cake that can turn the ordinary into the extraordinary.

-Having the correct cake.
+Having the correct cake

 To fill or not to fill!

-It is not necessary to add fillings to the cakes however I have found that many people do like their cakes filled with jam and/or flavoured buttercream.
+It is not necessary to add fillings to the cakes.
+However, I have found that many people do like their cakes filled with jam and or flavoured buttercream.
 To add a filling split the cake into a number of horizontal layers and add your choice of filling.
-For best results when carving, add only thin layers of filling, thick layers tend to make the cake more unstable and so less suitable for carving.
-Also do not be tempted to put jam and buttercream on the same layer as this will cause the top layer to slide so making the cake unsteady.
+For best results when carving cakes, add only thin layers of filling, thick layers tend to make the cake more unstable and so less suitable for carving.
+Also, do not be tempted to put jam and buttercream on the same layer as this will cause the top layer to slide so making the cake unsteady.

 Tips for carving cakes:

 It is very important that you use a large sharp pastry knife when carving cakes.
 If you use a blunt knife, it can be hard work and the cuts you make may not come away cleanly.
 You may also find that sections of cake fall away as you carve, which although they can be repaired are not ideal.